ci1xgk/Fellowship_Webpage/Merewether1-4.md

 The header section contains the following informtation:

-- `ncols`: Number of cell columns (i.e. number of grid cells in x direction)
+- `ncols`: Number of cell columns (i.e. number of cells in X direction)

-- `nrows`: Number of cell rows (i.e. number of grid cells in y direction)
+- `nrows`: Number of cell rows (i.e. number of cells in Y direction)

-- `xllcorner`: X cartesian co-ordinate of the lower left corner of the grid in metres
+- `xllcorner`: X cartesian coordinate of the lower left corner of the grid in metres

-- `yllcorner`: Y cartesian co-ordinate of the lower left corner of the grid in metres
+- `yllcorner`: Y cartesian coordinate of the lower left corner of the grid in metres

 - `cellsize`: Cell size in metres

-- `NODATA_value`: Null value
+- `NODATA_value`: Null value (Default is -9999)

 To visualize or manipulate the DEM data, it is advised to use QGIS, a geographic information system platform, which is [freely available to download](https://www.qgis.org/en/site/forusers/download.html).